v4l2 - Video For Linux Two interface

 v4l2 tophoto width height bpp bytearray ?rot mirrorx mirrory?

-Makes the RGB (bpp is 3) or gray (bpp is 1) byte array bytearray of width times <height pixels into a Tk photo image.
+Makes the RGB (bpp is 3) or grey (bpp is 1) byte array bytearray of width times <height pixels into a Tk photo image.
 Optionally, the data is rotated by rot degrees (possible values 0, 90, 180, 270) and/or mirrored along the X and/or Y axis as specified by the boolean values mirrorx and mirrory.

 v4l2 write devid bytearray

 Writes the bytes in bytearray to the device identified by devid which must be an open loopback video device.
+The size of bytearray must match the video width/height of the loopback device.
+Data is converted to YUYV if this is detected for the output path of the loopback device.

 v4l2 writephoto devid photo